fish-shell/fish-shell/doc_src/cmds/fish.rst

 - ``-f`` or ``--features=FEATURES`` enables one or more :ref:`feature flags <featureflags>` (separated by a comma).
 These are how fish stages changes that might break scripts.

-The fish exit status is generally the exit status of the last foreground command.
-If fish is exiting because of a parse error, the exit status is 127.
+The fish exit status is generally the :ref:`exit status of the last foreground command <variables-status>`.